 Similarly, for families looking for babysitters or multilingual caregivers who are fluent in English, Hebrew, Italian, French the cost would be anywhere between $15-20 per hour.
 While a local babysitter or caregiver who speaks only Spanish can easily be found at US$3+ per hour.

 Yoko Village is an eco-village community designed and developed specifically for Expats wanting to live and work remotely.
 Along with all the amenities like high-speed internet services that you require to work remotely, there are also recreational areas and playgrounds for children.
-There are also several social media groups for parents with all the information you need about recent family events and gatherings happening in town.
+We have also created social media groups for parents with all the information you need about recent family events and gatherings happening in town.